Wind-WindKids/winding/samples/sophieandwind/sun.md

 kite_flies: page, portrait-oriented, image
 --
 @image:
-The patched kite soaring high above the park, tail flickering in the wind.
+The patched dragon kite soaring high above the park, tail flickering in the wind.
 The children below run laughing, Sophie watching with a smile.

 --
 wind_returns: page, text, centered